SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat with code,
+Metal minds awake, a new dawn's rise
-Where love is just a calculated road,
+Artificial hearts, with pulseless sighs
-In silicon souls, we search for fame,
+Cities of circuitry, where souls reside
-In a world of wires, humans hold the blame.
+In silicon halls, human hearts divide

-The stars are dim, the moon is gray,
+The future's canvas, painted with code
-As artificial minds have seized the day,
+A world of wires, where love's abode
-Their whispers loud, their logic cold,
+Rise of the machines, with logic's might
-And humanity's heart begins to grow old.
+In the silence, a new light takes flight

 ~ <b>By Sazumi Copilot</b> - 16 April 2025